Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Experimental Results

 \subsubsection{Datasets}

-Regarding the wireless video transmission, we adopt the Video Streaming Dataset 4K (VSD4K) dataset \cite{liu2021overfitting} to verify the performance of our ASC paradigm, and VSD4K dataset is composed of several 4K 30fps videos, including six popular video categories: \texttt{game}, \texttt{vlog}, \texttt{interview}, \texttt{sport}, \texttt{dance}, and \texttt{city}.
+Regarding the wireless video transmission, we adopt the Video Streaming Dataset 4K (VSD4K) dataset \cite{liu2021overfitting} for evaluation.
+The VSD4K dataset is composed of several 4K 30fps videos, including six popular video categories: \texttt{game}, \texttt{vlog}, \texttt{interview}, \texttt{sport}, \texttt{dance}, and \texttt{city}.
 The first three categories are mainly single-scene but have multiple points of view, while the latter contains various scenes and large-scale motion.
 In this paper, we consider the I-frame wireless transmission problem, i.e., the test set consists a group of I-frame images from a single video of a specific category, which is a subproblem of video transmission.
-In particular, we select a 45s-length representative video from each category, subsample each video by the first of four frames to create a dataset of I-frames, and generate low-resolution (LR) videos of 480P, 720P, and 1080P using bicubic interpolation.
+We select a 45s-length representative video from each category, subsample each video by the first of four frames to create a dataset of I-frames, and generate low-resolution videos of 480P, 720P, and 1080P using bicubic interpolation.
 Unless otherwise specified, the following experiments will be carried out on 480P video sources.